bcgov/keycloak-example-apps/README.md

 ## Examples

+The `./examples` folder contains example apps that make use of public and confidential clients.
+As of now only OpenID connect clients are supported and all the example apps are written in javascript

 [Demonstration of using example apps](https://user-images.githubusercontent.com/37274633/136239765-97cf3c91-eb22-4f42-b682-b4cb0e619cfc.mp4)

-### public-nextjs
+### Public

-This is an example application setup to use a frontend single-page application(SPA) with a backend API.
-To run this example, you will need a public keycloak client you can use.
-Copy the installation JSON for your client into `public/keycloak.json`.
-To run locally ensure that your client allows `http://localhost:3000` as a valid redirect URI.
-Then from `examples/nextjs-example`:

-- **Build Image**: `docker build -t kc-demo .`
-- **Run Image**: `docker run -p 3000:3000 kc-demo`

-Visit `localhost:3000` on your machine to test it out.
+We have two example apps, which are single-page applications (SPAs) written using `react` and `vue` and are placed under `./examples/oidc/public` folder.
+To run these example apps, you will need a public keycloak client.
+Each example app folder consists of a `README.md` file that enlists all the instructions to run the app

-### Confidential-express
+### Confidential

-This is an example express app with a confidential client.
-To run this example, you will need a confidential keycloak client you can use.
-If you have generated one with our self-service [webapp](https://bcgov.github.io/sso-requests/), copy the installation json you receive into `keycloak.json`.
-To run locally ensure that your client allows `http://localhost:3000` as a valid redirect URI.
-Then from `examples/nextjs-example`:
+We have one example app written using `nodejs` and `express`, which is placed under `./examples/oidc/confidential` folder.
+This is a backend application that runs on a server.
+To run this example app, you will need a confidential keycloak client and you can find all the instructions to run the app in a `README.md` file under the example app directory

-- **Build Image**: `docker build -t kc-demo .`
-- **Run Image**: `docker run -p 3000:3000 kc-demo`

-Visit `localhost:3000` on your machine to test it out.

-### public-fastAPI

-An example python API written in fastAPI, with a vuejs SPA frontend.
-The fastAPI backend uses [pyjwt](https://pyjwt.readthedocs.io/en/latest/) as an example of fetching the json web key from the `.well-known` endpoint and using it to verify a tokens signature.

-To run this example, you will need a public keycloak client you can use.
-If you have generated one with our self-service [webapp](https://bcgov.github.io/sso-requests/), copy the installation json you receive into `services/frontend/public/keycloak.json`.
-To run locally ensure that your client allows `http://localhost:3000` as a valid redirect URI.
-Then from `examples/nextjs-example`:

-- **Run**: `docker-compose up`

-Visit `localhost:3000` on your machine to test it out.